SAP-samples/abap-platform-rap-workshops/rap1xx/rap110/exercises/ex11/README.md

 ## Exercise 11.5: Configure the Event Bindings in SAP Event Mesh
 [^Top of page](#)

-> The next step is typically to configure the event bindings in the relevant Event Channel of the SAp Event Mesh instance using the _**Enterprise Event Enablement - Configure Channel Binding**_ app in the SAP Fiori Launchpad.
+> The next step is typically to configure the event bindings in the relevant Event Channel of the SAP Event Mesh instance using the _**Enterprise Event Enablement - Configure Channel Binding**_ app in the SAP Fiori Launchpad.
 >
 > PS: The app name is _**Bereitstellung von Unternehmens-/technischen Ereignissen - Kanalbindung**_ if you're logged in german (DE).